alexmullins/dsa/README.md

-# Summary of Go's crypto/dsa Vulnerability (CVE-2016-3959)
+# A Summary of Go's crypto/dsa Vulnerability (CVE-2016-3959)

-## And a Proof of Concept Denial of Service Attack Against a Go SSH Server

 Alex Mullins